 You updated Premiere Pro and are opening projects saved from an older version of Premiere Pro

-When you move the location of your
+When you move the location of your .BRAW footage

-.braw are located on an external drive (or a network location) : their filepath could change from one session to another (on Windows, the letter of the drive can change)
+When your .BRAW files are located on an external drive (or a network location) : their filepath could change from one session to another (on Windows, the letter of the drive can change)

-There's an Adobe bug of NTSC timecode interpretation (framerate 23.976 or 29.97).
-We created the BRAW Studio Panel in order to correct those timecodes from your imported
+There's an Adobe bug related to NTSC timecode interpretation (framerate of 23.976 or 29.97).
+We created the BRAW Studio Panel in order to correct such timecodes from your imported .BRAW clips.

-When PPro wants you to relocate the files, you need to untick the option "Align Timecode".
-The shift should be avoided !
+When PPro wants you to relocate the files, you need to untick the option Align Timecode and the shift should be avoided !

 Open a new project

-Import one braw file inside
+Import one .BRAW file inside

-Right click on the clip in the project panel and select "Make Offline..."
+Right-click on the clip on the project panel and select Make Offline...

-Right click again on the clip and this time select "Link Media..."
+Right-click again on the clip and this time select Link Media...

-In the "Link" panel which will be displayed, untick the checkbox "Align Timecode" and then click "Cancel".
+In the Link panel, which will be displayed, untick the checkbox Align Timecode and then click Cancel.

-(for new projects also), even if the "Locate" action is done automatically by Premiere Pro.
+(for new projects also), even if the Locate action is done automatically by Premiere Pro.